ALIA Constitution Objects addressed:

-The ALIA Board of Directors endorses the IFLA Code of Ethics for Librarians and other Information Workers adopted at the IFLA congress in Helsinki August 2012.
+The Australian Library and Information Association endorses the IFLA Code of Ethics for Librarians and other Information Workers adopted at the IFLA congress in Helsinki August 2012.

 The Code is presented in two versions: a long, comprehensive version, and a shorter version for quick reference.

 The IFLA Committee on Freedom of Access to Information and Freedom of Expression has collected nearly 40 codes of ethics for librarians from around the world.
 They can be accessed here: "Professional Codes of Ethics for Librarians".